FennStatistics/CAMtools_documentation/docs/CAM-App.md

 ```

 <br>
-**Internal the following R functions are applied**: if any summarize terms module functions had been applied the function "overwriteTextNodes()" overwrites the texts of the drawn nodes to superordinate terms:
+**Internal the following R functions are applied**: if any summarize terms module functions had been applied and a protocol and raw data is uploaded, the text of the drawn concepts is internally summarized by the function "overwriteTextNodes()", which overwrites the texts of the drawn concepts to superordinate terms:

 ```r
 overwriteTextNodes(protocolDat, nodesDat)